Wickes: History

 In May 2018, BBC News Online reported that Wickes planned to cut a third of its head office workforce in a bid to reduce costs.
 Parent company Travis Perkins said the cuts would affect workers in Watford, Hertfordshire, where it employed three hundred people.

 In July 2019, along with reports of sales being up 9.7%, the parent company of Wickes, Travis Perkins, announced plans to action a demerger and spin off Wickes, quoting Wickes "is well positioned to thrive as a stand alone business" and "will have the autonomy to execute on its strategy and allocate capital to its customer proposition and growth opportunities with a clearer focus."
 In April 2021, it was confirmed that Wickes would be demerged from Travis Perkins by the end of the month.

 The demerger was completed on 28 April 2021, with Wickes Group plc launching on the London Stock Exchange.

+In June 2023, Wickes' ex-Chief Operating Officer Fraser Longden caused controversy by labelling some customers "bigots" over their perceived attitudes to transgender people.
+The company has supported various LGBTQ+ events.